AlexJBernard/Simple-Posting-WebApp/README.md

   - Add message filtering
 - Update documentation for PHP and MySQL setup
 - Add .env files and variables to vue and php apps
+- Replace files in PHP application used for database connections

 ## Credits
 [Slim Skeleton](https://github.com/slimphp/Slim-Skeleton)

-The project's back end application uses code created by Ignacio X. Dominguez
+The project files DBPDO, DBPool, DBException and DBIterator.php were created by Ignacio X. Dominguez